hitanvil/zeromq-matlab/README.md

 Requires ZeroMQ to be installed first (see below)

-To build, run "make"
+To build, run "make" in Matlab.
+Add the folder which zmq.mexa64 is in to Matlab path.

 To test, run "make test" if MATLAB can be called from the commandline.
+Or just run test_zmq in Matlab GUI.

 Installing ZeroMQ 3.2.2 on Ubuntu 12.04